Informatics Admissions Requirements

 Applicants who meet the following requirements will be considered for admission in the MS in Informatics program:

-- A bachelor’s degree from any regionally accredited institution in any discipline with a GPA of at least 2.8 at the bachelor’s degree institution* or in the last 60 semester or 90 quarter units. *If the institution did not issue grades / GPA, enter “N/A” into the GPA field in Cal State Apply.
+- A bachelor’s degree from any regionally accredited institution in any discipline with an overall GPA of at least 2.8 in the bachelor’s degree or in the last 60 semester or 90 quarter units.
+Note that the institution must university must state that it is regionally accredited by one of the accrediting bodies listed: Accrediting Commission for Community and Junior Colleges (ACCJC) Western Association of Schools and Colleges; Higher Learning Commission (HLC); Middle States Commission on Higher Education (MSCHE); New England Commission of Higher Education (NECHE); Northwest Commission on Colleges and Universities (NWCCU); Southern Association of Colleges and Schools Commission on Colleges (SACSCOC); WASC Senior College and University Commission (WSCUC). *If the institution did not issue grades / GPA, enter “N/A” into the GPA field in Cal State Apply.
 Narrative evaluations (minimum 5 – 6) need to be sent with your official transcripts.

 - Course work completed after the bachelor’s degree must maintain a 2.8 GPA in the last 60 semester or 90 quarter units and therefore will be included in the GPA calculations for admissions consideration.
 If the post-bachelor degree course work causes the GPA to fall below 2.8 it will be cause for denial.
 (GPA can be raised by taking classes at any regionally accredited institution.
 The classes must be used in a degree program at that institution.
 They cannot be professional or personal development classes.)